Published in the Winter 2016 edition of ‘The Bay’ Magazine

-Spice up Your Life (Text Version)
+Spice up Your Life – printer friendly, text version

 Spice up your life!
 From the earliest days of Man’s development, taste was the primary sense used for identifying the effects of food, herbs and different types of spice, a tool to help distinguish nourishment from poison.
 You need only to observe an infant experimenting with their first bite on a lemon to know what an all engulfing experience taste can be!

 Herbs and spices were appreciated for the pleasure of the taste sensations they evoked; the warmth, enlivenment and stimulation of mind and body; also, their medicinal value.
 For billions of years these plants co-evolved with animal life (sharing up to a quarter of human DNA) developing thousands of metabolites, such as antifungals and antimicrobials, to ensure their survival against disease and infection.

 Spices were highly valued and their trade, alongside other prized commodities, took place as early as 10,000 BC, at a time when agriculture was just emerging and most societies were still hunter-gatherers.